GladysAssistant/v4-website/docs/plus/open-api.md

 ## Send a new sensor value

-Now let's send a new sensor value.
+Now, let's send a new sensor value.

+Tutorial scenario:

-In this tutorial, we'll imagine that you want to send an event when your phone is home, and send another event when your phone left home.
+Let's assume you want to send an event when your phone is home, and send another event when your phone has left home.

 ### Let's create a device in Gladys